SKILLS TAXONOMY

 more likely to innovate

-Firms that match their employees to the jobs most suitable to their skills profiles are more productive, and their ability to do so depends on the quality and experience of their management.
-(Source: Centre for Economic Policy Research - CEPR – 2022)
+Firms that match employees to the work most suited to their skills are measurably more productive, and their ability to do so depends on the quality and experience of their management (Centre for Economic Policy Research, 2022).
+But even good managers are constrained by what they can see – and without reliable skills data, the best intentions produce imprecise decisions.